cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 Configure Hue as a proxy user for all other users and groups, meaning it may submit a request on behalf of any other user:

-HttpFS: Verify or add the following configuration in `httpfs-site.xml`:
+HttpFS: Verify or add the following configuration in Ozone service's `httpfs-site.xml`:

         <!-- Hue HttpFS proxy user setting -->
         <property>